 Speaking of inventory, I really fretted about what I had in stock.
 Because I typically focus on creating patterns, I didn’t have much product already created.
 So I had to make new ones and I focused too much on quantity.

 Some of the items I brought with me were from my own patterns – like the Juliet Beanie, Bobble Beanies, and the plushies.
-Others were made from patterns I found (the headbands from All About Ami) and people suggested for a craft fair.
+Others were made from patterns I found or ones that people suggested for a craft fair.
 The rest were things I whipped up freehand because I had fun making them and thought they would be different.
 Guess which sold the best?

 The lovey blankets I made were all freehanded, and although I will have patterns for them soon, I took out the stressful parts of following/writing a pattern and just made the things I liked.
-And I think it showed because they were the products that brought people to my table and were sold.
+And I think it showed because they were the products that brought people to my table and sold best.
+They were the ones that were easy to talk about and gave customers a really good look at my brand, my style, and what they could expect from me.

 Focus on creating great products that fit your brand and your identity, even if they take a bit longer and you can’t make as many.